kskarthik/go-ifsc/README.md

-# go-ifsc 🚀
+# ifsc 🚀

-A simple tool to check & search IFSC codes of all Indian banks from your terminal ! 🤓💪
+A simple tool to check & search IFSC codes of all Indian banks from the comfort of your terminal 🤓💪

+Also includes a REST API server 💥

 ⚡ Single binary | Works Offline ⚡